 invites applications for

-to diversity, equity, inclusion, belonging and pursuing teaching
+record of work supporting diversity, equity, inclusion, and

 excellence at Washburn University, including a dedication to